u-m-iral/VNA2V-W21-handouts/handouts/lab1/exercises.md

       Late Submission.
     </h2>
     <div class="alert-body">
-      <p>We will assume your repository is ready to be graded at the deadline, so please email us if you want to submit later than the deadline.</p>
+      <p>Please email us if you want to submit later than the deadline.
+Otherwise late penalty will be applied.</p>
     </div>
   </div>
 </div>